guilhem13/KnowLedgeGraph3/Readme.md

 ***
 ## Run with docker

-All feature are available on dockerfile excep the entrypoint getner with AWS ressources.
+All features are available on dockerfile ** except the entrypoint getner with AWS ressources **.
+Because it needs AWS credentials.
 ### Installation

 ```shell